ModelarData/ModelarDB-RS/README.md

 modelardb
 ```

-If `modelardbd` is not running on the same host, the host `modelardb` should connect to must be specified. `modelardbd`'s Apache Arrow Flight interface accepts requests on port `9999` so it is not necessary to specify a port:
+If `modelardbd` is not running on the same host, the host `modelardb` should connect to must be specified. `modelardbd`'s Apache Arrow Flight interface accept requests on port `9999` so it is not necessary to specify a port:

 ```shell
 modelardb 10.0.0.37